 Instead, place the candles in hard-to-reach spots, such as a taller shelf or mantel.
 An open fireplace is another safety concern, but just make sure there’s a screen in front of the fireplace to serve as a barrier from any flying sparks, and remove any fire pokers or fans so guests don’t take it upon themselves to tend to the flames.

 No, we’re not saying your friends and family have sticky fingers.
 Removing breakable and expensive items, such as china and family heirlooms, from the party space means you don’t have to worry about them getting broken on accident.

-For any adult holiday get-together, festive cocktails are a fun way to celebrate.
-Make sure to have plenty of appetizers or snacks available so no one is drinking on an empty stomach.
+For any adult holiday get-together, festive cocktails for guests to drink are a fun way to celebrate.
+Make sure to have plenty of food or snacks available so no one is drinking alcoholic drinks on an empty stomach.
 In addition to alcoholic options, add a few mocktails to your drink menu and make sure to have a couple pitchers of water out in the open.
-That way, since a water refill may be more convenient than going to the cocktail area, guests will opt for more good old H2O more frequently
+That way, since a water refill may be more convenient than going to the cocktail area, guests will opt for more good old H2O more frequently.

-Lastly, if you’re in an area with car services like Lyft or Uber, encourage guests to consider taking the service by having your address clearly displayed on a piece of paper by the door.
+Lastly, if you’re in an area with car services like Lyft or Uber, or can call a cab, encourage guests to consider taking the service by having your address clearly displayed on a piece of paper by the door.
 That way, if there’s been one too many drinks enjoyed, a car service is top-of-mind.
-(They can always come back to pick up their car the next day.)
+Encourage others to make sure they have a designated driver present.

 Find more holiday party tips and ideas here on The Bash.